The Tomorrow People: Original series (1970s)

 The original series was produced by Thames Television for ITV.
 The Tomorrow People operate from a secret base, The Lab, built in an abandoned London Underground station.
 The team constantly watches for new Tomorrow People "breaking out" (usually around the age of puberty) to help them through the process as the youngsters endure mental agonies as their minds suddenly change.
 They sometimes deal with attention from extraterrestrial species as well as facing more earthbound dangers with military forces across the globe keen to recruit or capture them for their own ends.
 One thing they lack is the capability to intentionally take another life.
 This pacifistic element of their make up is referred to as the "prime barrier" and any Tomorrow Person who causes the loss of a human life would be driven insane by the confusion in their brain.
 They also have connections with the "Galactic Federation" which oversees the welfare of telepathic species throughout the galaxy.
 In addition to their psychic powers (the so-called 3T's of telepathy, telekinesis and teleportation), they use advanced technology such as the biological (called in the series "biotronic") computer TIM, which is capable of original thought, telepathy, and can augment their psychic powers.
 TIM also helps the Tomorrow People to teleport long distances, although they must be wearing a device installed into a belt or bracelet for this to work.
 Teleportation is referred to as jaunting in the programme.
 The team used jaunting belts up to the end of Series 5, after which they used much smaller wristbands.

-In the original series, the Tomorrow People are also referred to as both Homo Novis and Homo superior.
-The term Homo Superior was originally coined by Olaf Stapledon in his 1935 novel Odd John.
-This is also the term that comics writer Stan Lee has his Magneto character use to refer to mutants in X-Men #1, 1963.
-The same term later appeared in David Bowie's 1971 song "Oh!
+In the original series, the Tomorrow People are also referred to as both Homo novis and Homo superior.
+The term appeared in David Bowie's 1971 song "Oh!
 You Pretty Things": "Let me make it plain.
 You gotta make way for the Homo Superior."
 This term came up as part of a conversation between Roger Price and David Bowie at a meeting at Granada Studios in Manchester when Price was directing a programme in which Bowie was appearing.
 Price had been working on a script for his Tomorrow People project and during a conversation with Bowie, the term Homo superior came up.
 Bowie liked the term and soon afterwards wrote it into his song.
 Price has sometimes been quoted as saying that the lyrics to this song were inspired by the series.